ikluzak/kodebuild/README.md

 ###TO-DO's
 ```
 // TO-DO: add-in a bunch of default CodeBuild environmental variables
-// TO-DO: return a status code here or something
-// TO-DO: copy to S3...
+// TO-DO: copy artifacts to S3...
 // TO-DO: make sure all the phases are here
 // TO-DO: maybe fail the build early if any one section fails
+// TO-DO: create config capability to define your own default docker image easily
+//  - parameter-store  not supported at this time
+//  - cache section not supported at this time
 ```